 Availability usually refers to drive reliability and tape-cartridge shelf life.
-A device is reliable when it is up and running properly.
+A device is considered available when it is up and running properly.
 The mean time between failures (MTBF) for a device is a common measurement for reliability, but different vendors may calculate this figure in different ways.
-Devices with simpler transport mechanisms usually have greater reliability.
+Devices with simpler transport mechanisms, and fewer moving parts usually have greater reliability.